Yash35145/Console-based-expense-tracker/README.md

 ## Contact
 For any inquiries or feedback, please contact the project maintainer:
-- Yash Sanodiya
+- Name :- Yash Sanodiya
-- yashsanodiya169@gmail.com
+- Email ID :- yashsanodiya169@gmail.com

  Made with ❤️ by Yash Sanodiya.
  Thank you for using the Expense Tracker!